dart-lang/language/working/3102 - implied-name/feature-specification.md

 it now uses this definition of the name of a `<namedArgument>`.

-Where the Record specification for a record literal refers to a field name, it now uses to this definition.
+Where the Record specification for a record literal refers to a field name, it now uses this definition.

 ## Semantics